 - Anti-arthritis medications.
 I use both an OTC pain reliever (Extra Strength Tylenol) and a prescription anti-inflammatory drug (Naproxen).

 - Exercise.
-I use walking, yoga and Pilates in order to stretch and strengthen my muscles and to maintain as much joint mobility as possible.
+I use walking, yoga and Pilates to stretch and strengthen my muscles and maintain as much joint mobility as possible.